convexset/async-task-manager/README.md

     });

     asyncTaskManager.addTask({
-        task: function uploadFile({ hash, fileInfo }) {
+        task: function uploadFile({ hash, fileHandle }) {
             return doUploadAndIndicateHash(fileInfo, hash);
         },
         inputs: {
             hash: hashingPromise,        // a Promise (used as pre-requisite)
-            fileInfo: fileInfo     // not a Promise just a value (used as parameter) },
+            fileHandle: fileInfo.handle  // not a Promise just a value (used as parameter) },
         resources: {
             'concurrent-upload': 1